thanks-to-it/discussions-tab-for-woocommerce-products/readme.txt

 == Description ==

+Allow customers to ask questions about your WooCommerce products.
+Make them more satisfied replying their comments and answering their questions.
+That will make your brand more credible and your customers more confident.
+As a result, you'll have more chances to increase your sales.

-**Discussions Tab for WooCommerce Products** creates a discussions tab for WooCommerce Products
+**Discussions Tab for WooCommerce Products** creates a discussions tab for WooCommerce Products.

 == Frequently Asked Questions ==